Derbyshire dad, 29, suffers stroke on holiday

 “I was devastated,” Lydia said.

-The boys were taken back to Matlock where they are currently being cared for by family members.
+The boys were taken back to Matlock to be cared for by family members.

-While stranded out in Greece, Lydia and her mother have been taking it in turns to stay at Joe’s bedside, as he cannot be left alone.
+While stranded out in Greece, Lydia and her mother took it in turns to stay at Joe’s bedside, as he could not be left alone.

-Joe is due to be flown home tomorrow (Wednesday) and the couple is anxious to be reunited with their sons.
+Joe was flown home on Wednesday and the couple was anxious to be reunited with their sons.

 “Joe’s the best dad.
 He’d do anything for them,” Lydia said.